 In California, seniors and dependent adults are protected by the “Elder Abuse and Dependent Adult Civil Protection Act (EADACPA).”1

 The act defines a “senior” as a person age 65 or older who resides in California.
-It defines a “dependent adult” as any 16-64 year old California resident with physical or mental limitations that restrict his or her ability to carry out normal activities or to protect his or her rights.2
+It defines a “dependent adult” as any 16-64-year-old California resident with physical or mental limitations that restrict their ability to carry out normal activities or to protect their rights.2

-A victim who is able can file suit on his or her own behalf.
-Or the victim’s family can step in and file the suit or report on behalf of the victim.
+A victim who is able can file a nursing home abuse lawsuit on their own behalf.
+Or you – the victim’s family – can step in and file the suit or report on behalf of your loved one through a

 Damages for nursing home abuse in California

 Compensatory damages for nursing home abuse can include (but are not limited to):